Oskar-Bielak/Oskar-Bielak/README.md

 <p align="center"><img src="https://flagcdn.com/80x60/gb.png"/></p>
 <h1 align="center"> Hey, I'm Oskar 👋</h1>
 <h4> I am  Full-stack and Backend Developer. </h4>
+<h5>I really like challenges.
+He is persistent in the project and I learn new things very quickly.
+Every day I try to work on the advancement of all languages.
+Wants in future to collaborate on big projects.
+This Github is aimed at future employers or people who will want to work with me.</h5>
 <h4> I feel comfortable in these languages and tools: </h4>

 ![C#](https://img.shields.io/badge/C%23-00599C?style=for-the-badge&logo=csharp&logoColor=white)